OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 ## Preview builds

-If you want to try latest and greatest unreleased features, you can download the latest from the CI (Continuous Integration) server for [Windows](https://ci.appveyor.com/project/icewind1991/openvr-advancedsettings/branch/master).
-The Linux CI does not provide binary artifacts.
+If you want to try latest and greatest unreleased features, you can download the latest from the CI (Continuous Integration) server for [Windows](https://ci.appveyor.com/project/icewind1991/openvr-advancedsettings/branch/master) and [Linux](https://circleci.com/gh/OpenVR-Advanced-Settings/OpenVR-AdvancedSettings) (`gcc` build, CircleCI issue requires login to see artifact tab).

 These version are not stable and this should be considered for advanced users only.